ovh/docs/pages/storage_and_backup/object_storage/s3_location/guide.en-gb.md

 </table>

 > [!warning]
-> * the storage class will no longer be defined at the bucket creation level, but at individual object upload level.
+> - The storage class will no longer be defined at the bucket creation level, but at individual object upload level.
-> * the **perf** endpoint will be maintained for backward compatibility purposes only, to allow tools that don't support AWS's recent Express_One_Zone storage class to continue operating on our object storage thus we strongly encourage you to migrate to the target **io** endpoint wherever possible.
+> - The **perf** endpoint will be maintained for backward compatibility purposes only, to allow tools that don't support AWS's recent Express_One_Zone storage class to continue operating on our object storage thus we strongly encourage you to migrate to the target **io** endpoint wherever possible.

 ### Endpoint retrocompatibility

 The **legacy** endpoint `https://s3.<region>.perf.cloud.ovh.net` will still be maintained for retrocompatibility purposes for tools and applications that do not support the latest AWS Express_One_Zone storage class.

-The mapping for **WRITE(PUT)** operations on the **perf** endpoint:
+The mapping for **WRITE(PUT)** operations on the **perf** endpoint is the following:

 <table>
     <tr>
         <th>AWS</th>